Block Mania (board game)

-Block Mania is a board game published by Games Workshop in 1987 that is based on the Judge Dredd comics.
+Block Mania is a board game published by Games Workshop in 1987 and based on the Judge Dredd comics.

 Gameplay

-Block Mania is a 2-player board game set in the Judge Dredd universe in which residents of two city blocks must cause as much harm as possible to each other before the Judges arrive to restore order.
+Block Mania is a 2-player board game set in the Judge Dredd universe in which residents of two city blocks must cause as much damage as possible to each other before the Judges come to restore order.
 Weapons include spray paint, guns, flamethrowers and heavy lasers.
 The winner is the player whose block is the least damaged at the end of the game.